EmptyWork/repo-page-link/readme.md

-# Github Page Link
+# Ghpage

-An extension that add a new section on top of repository's title, it contain the link for the repo — only if the repository has an active external link on it's description area, or the github-pages is activated.
+An extension that add a new section on top of repository's title, it contain the link for the repo — only if the repository has an active external link on it's description area, or the github-pages environment is activated.